LINCellularNeuroscience/VAME/README.md

 To get started we recommend using [Anaconda](https://www.anaconda.com/distribution/) with Python 3.6 or higher.
 Here, you can create a [virtual enviroment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to store all the dependencies necessary for VAME.

+* Instlall the stable release using the OS-dependent instructions from the [Pytorch website](https://pytorch.org/get-started/locally/).
+The current release is tested using PyTorch 1.5.
+* Go to the locally cloned VAME directory and run `python setup.py install` in order to install VAME in your currently active Python environment.

 ## Getting Started
 First, you should make sure that you have a GPU powerful enough to train deep learning networks.
 In our paper, we were using a single Nvidia GTX 1080 Ti to train our network.
 A hardware guide can be found [here](https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/).
 Once you have your hardware ready, follow the [PyTorch](https://pytorch.org/get-started/locally/) installation guide to set up PyTorch for your virtual anaconda enviroment.
 Next, you can install the setup.py file in your enviroment.